MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-instances/configuration-setup/docker-hub-rate-limit-registryerrorresponse.md

 When you try to create or update a container instance and pull images anonymously from Docker Hub using the Azure portal or Azure CLI, you receive an error message that resembles the following text:

+> Error code: RegistryErrorResponse
 > An error response is received from the docker registry 'index.docker.io'.
 Please retry later.
-> Code: RegistryErrorResponse

 ## Cause

 The "RegistryErrorResponse" error might occur due to the rate limits on image pulls from Docker Hub.
 An agreement between Microsoft and Docker to allow Azure IP addresses to make unlimited anonymous image pulls from Docker Hub ended on June 30, 2024.

-### Determine the cause of the error

-To confirm the error is caused by Docker Hub rate limit, look for the following errors:
+You might see the following errors that indicate the "RegistryErrorResponse" error is caused by Docker Hub rate limit:

 - > ERROR: toomanyrequests: Too Many Requests.